 Jeita Grotto: Nature’s Underground Masterpiece

-A natural wonder of breathtaking beauty, the Jeita Grotto was a finalist in the global New7Wonders of Nature competition.
-This magnificent system of interconnected limestone caves offers a truly otherworldly experience just a short drive north of Beirut.
+A natural wonder of breathtaking beauty, the Jeita Grotto travel guide is essential reading for visitors.
+This magnificent system of interconnected limestone caves offers a truly otherworldly experience and is one of the most popular natural Beirut attractions.

 The visit is a unique two-part journey.
-First, explore the vast upper grotto on foot via well-maintained walkways, marveling at immense chambers filled with crystalline formations, including the world’s largest known stalactite hanging from the ceiling.
+First, explore the vast upper grotto on foot via well-maintained walkways.
+Marvel at immense chambers filled with crystalline formations, including the world’s largest known stalactite.
 The second part is a serene, silent boat ride on the cool, clear waters of a subterranean river flowing through the lower grotto.
-The play of light on water and ancient stone creates a magical, unforgettable atmosphere.

 beirut attractions a complete guide to lebanons capital 7